 Tuesday of the Twenty-fifth Week in Ordinary Time - Luke 8:19-21

 The Gospel for today is extremely brief: only 3 verses.
 Mary and Jesus’ brothers came to see him.
 Yet they were unable to reach him.
 He was surrounded by a crowd of people.
 Jesus was told: “Your mother and brothers are outside.
 They wish to see you.”
 Jesus responded and said: “My mother and brothers are those who hear the word of God and act on it.”

-However, it typically is easier to hear the word of God than to act on it.
+It typically is easier to hear the word of God than to act on it.
 To act on Jesus’ word calls each of us to love every person we encounter, even the individuals we may not like.
-He calls us to stretch ourselves and act in a way that may go against the grain.
+Jesus calls us to stretch ourselves and act in a way that may go against the grain.
 Yet, Jesus lived these words each and every day.
-And He calls us to do the same.
-Today be mindful of seeing every person you encounter as “a mother, brother or sister.”
+Today, be mindful of seeing every person you encounter as “a mother, brother, or sister.”
 What a wonderful gift to give to the other person and also to yourself!